tqre/hardening-arch-linux/install/README.md

-This directory contains scripts to install Arch Linux
+# This directory contains scripts to install Arch Linux

+Conforming to CIS distribution independent Linux benchmark v2.0.0
+(in progress)